Home values are forever in flux.

-Over a long enough period of time, property values normally appreciate.
+Over a long enough period of time, property values , in most cases, appreciate.

-When your home appreciates you have a more valuable asset to borrow against, and you'll generate a larger profit when you sell.
+When your property appreciates you have a more valuable asset to borrow against, and you'll see a greater profit when you sell.

-Property values in Chicago rise and fall for different reasons, so how will you be sure what you're buying right now won't depreciate the day after you close?
+Property values in Chicago waver for various reasons, so how can you be sure what you're buying presently won't depreciate the day after you close?

-The most important element is that you go with an agent in Chicago who understands the factors that influence local prices.
+The most important part is that you pick a REALTOR® in Chicago who recognizes the factors that influence local prices.

-What is the most influential factor affecting real estate appreciation?
-Many think that it's the economy.
+What is the top factor affecting real estate appreciation?
+Many are convinced that it's the economy.

-there are a handful of factors on a national level that impact your property's value: unemployment, interest rates, the stock market, and more.
+there are some factors on a national level that alter your property's value: unemployment, interest rates, quarterly earnings reports, and more.

-But the most influential things that determine your home's value are specific to the local Chicago economy and housing market.
+However, your home's value and the features that play the biggest role in its appreciation are specific to the local Chicago economy and housing market.

-Location in a community - Being close to schools, employment and amenities like shopping, restaurants and entertainment is a big deal to a lot of buyers and will greatly influence home values.
+Access to services - Convenient access to schools, jobs and amenities like shopping, restaurants and entertainment is a priority to a lot of us and will greatly influence home values.

-Real estate sales trends - How quickly are houses selling?
-Are sellers having to discount much or offer concessions A lot of data can often be retrieved from public records, but a good agent with access to the local MLS will often provide a more complete picture.
+The latest home sales - Are homes on the market 30, 60, or 90 days or even longer?
+What was the selling price versus the asking price?
+A lot of data can be retrieved from public records, but a good agent with access to the local MLS will usually provide a more complete picture.

 Appreciation history - Have property prices increased or decreased over the past 5 to 10 years?
 Is the community thought to be desirable because of its location or affordability?